-This website will endeavour to answer that question.
+This website, along with the Friends of Hugh Miller website, will endeavour to answer that question.
 It is intended to be a source of reference, not only about Hugh Miller, and his contemporaries, but their era, when new sciences were emerging, and the whole world was opening up to rapid development.

 It will also be a source of information as to where and how you can follow "In the Steps of Hugh Miller," to access his work, visit his fields of exploration and discovery, take part in events which celebrate his achievements, and which take forward his legacy of "making your eyes work for you."

 The site may become an arena for debate, assessing and re-assessing the work of the early Scots geologists, their personalities and reputations.
 Anyone who has information about Hugh Miller and science and literature in general related to his period is more than welcome to mail the data to me for possible inclusion on this site.